Celebrating Easter in Reno

 In the lead-up to that day, there are a bunch of Easter events all around town, so it's time to make some plans.
 With this warm weather, you’ll want to get outdoors and enjoy the transition to longer days than nights.

-Classical music lovers can rejoice.
-The Tahoe Philharmonic Orchestra and Chorus will be giving three heartfelt performances of Bach’s St. Matthew Passion and Handel’s Messiah.
+Classical music lovers can rejoice!
+The Tahoe Philharmonic Orchestra & Chorus will be performing three heartfelt Easter concerts in and around Reno.
+Don't miss their renditions of Bach’s St. Matthew Passion and Handel’s Messiah.
 These are two of the most passionate works in the history of classical music that recount the Christian story of sacrifice, redemption and new life – all very fitting for the Easter season.
-The three performances are scheduled for the following days and times.
-See our events page for the full event details.

-Tuesday, March 31: 7 p.m. at St. Thomas Aquinas Cathedral in Reno
+• Tuesday, March 31, 7 p.m. at St. Thomas Aquinas Cathedral in Reno (St. Matthew Passion only)

 Easter Egg Hunts for Kids Around Town